FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

 ```

 ## filtering endpoint auto registration
-if you'd like to prevent some of the endpoints in your project to be not auto registered during startup, you have the option to supply a filtering function which will be run against each discovered endpoint. if your function returns `true`, that particular endpoint with be registered. if the function returns `false` that endpoint will be ignored and not be registered.
+if you'd like to prevent some of the endpoints in your project to be not auto registered during startup, you have the option to supply a filtering function which will be run against each discovered endpoint. if your function returns `true`, that particular endpoint will be registered. if the function returns `false` that endpoint will be ignored and not registered.
 ```csharp
 app.UseFastEndpoints(c =>
 {